nleloc/mbbpatch-fork/README.md

 </details>

 ## Proprietary code
+> [!WARNING]
-- This project contain some proprietary code extracted from MB's app that has been modified to bypass something else, but the modified proprietary code is completely public and open source, it will be used for patches.
+> This project contain some proprietary code extracted from MB's app that has been modified to bypass something else, but the modified proprietary code is completely public and open source, it will be used for patches.
+>
-That applies for following folder :
+> That applies for following folder :

 - 1. `blob_patches/bypass_apptampering`
 - 2. `blob_patches/noadjust_volume_sekyc`
 - 3. `blob_patches/skip_maintainscreen`
 - 4. `blob_patches/bypass_accessibility_applist`
 - 5. `blob_patches/bypass_rootold`
 - 6. `blob_patches/fix_df16211`
-- Under `mbsig` directory, its contain MB original dumped signature, which is necessary to make app works after patching process.
+- Under `mbsig` directory, its contain original signature from original MB's app, which is necessary to make app works after patching process because the app doesn't work with different APK signature.
 - Everything including that listed above code are all licensed under MIT license, it's can be considered as reverse engineered code :>

 ## Usage